makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 Wrong footed, Sarai and Augt both stumbled through the doors and into the chill, echoing hall.

 What the dwarves lacked in nicety, they made up in grandeur.
 The space seemed larger even than the cavern that contained the palace.
-Simple banners hung between the columns, looking all the more grand for their simplicity.
+Simple banners hung between the columns, looking all the more grand for their spotless simplicity.
 The floor echoed claw- and hoofsteps, the marble tile unmarred by carpet or rug.

 Lining the walkway toward the king stood parallel rows of the court, courtiers, and the old families, standing nearly at attention, cold eyes following the traders.